droidjedininja/droidjedininja/README.md

 - 👀 I’m interested in ...
 Linux OS , Windows OS , Android Modding
 - 🌱 I’m currently learning ...
 Linux , C++ , Developing and Implementing Web Applications with Visual C# and Visual Stuido.Net
 - 💞️ I’m not looking to collaborate at the time because I have alot self study i need to do.
-- 📫 How to reach me ...i guess just send me a note
+- 📫 How to reach me ... shoot me a message and I will respond.
+-

 <!---
 droidjedininja/droidjedininja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.